oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/update.md

     $ weblogic-deploy\bin\updateDomain.cmd -oracle_home c:\wls12213 -domain_type WLS -domain_home domains\DemoDomain -archive_file DemoDomain.zip -model_file DemoDomain.yaml -variable_file DemoDomain.properties -admin_url t3://127.0.0.1:7001 -admin_user weblogic

 As usual, the tool will prompt for the password (it can also be supplied by piping it to standard input of the tool).
+To bypass the prompt, you can use one of two options.
+Store the password in an environment variable, and use the variable name with command line option -admin_pass_env.
+Store the password as the only variable in a file.
+Provide the file name with command line option -admin_pass_file.

 Unlike the Create Domain Tool, the full domain home directory is specified, rather than the domain's parent directory, because the domain has already been established.